Ruckus000/carroChatbotTraining/docs/API_README.md

 # NLU Chatbot Integration Guide

 This document outlines how to integrate the NLU chatbot with your React Native frontend.
-The API server provides intent detection, entity extraction, and dialog management for conversations.
+The API server provides intent detection, entity extraction, sentiment analysis, and dialog management for conversations.

 ## IMPORTANT: Use Local API for Development